 One thing you should consider if you haven't already: For each and every application you add, you need to maintain it over time, which means updates, patching, and, if you do create new images, you might need to retest all packages.
 Overall, I have learned that "less is more" when dealing with deployment.
 The fewer different types of hardware, fewer operating systems, fewer applications, fewer people involved—all of this makes deployment much easier.

-Mikael Nystrom is a Microsoft MVP, Microsoft Certified Trainer specializing in deployment, virtualization, and management.
+Mikael Nystrom is a Microsoft MVP and Microsoft Certified Trainer (MCT) specializing in deployment, virtualization, and management.
 He has been involved in Technology Adoption Programs (TAPs) for several Microsoft products and technologies including Windows Server, Hyper-V, and Windows 7.
 In addition to his work as a speaker, trainer, and consultant, Mikael frequently shares technical news and insights through his blog and on Twitter.